 Make sure to have all your ingredients prepped before you start cooking because cooking will go quickly.

-Boil your pasta water about half way through the pressure cooking time and your pasta should be ready right around the time your ragu is.
-If your pasta is done cooking first, just toss it with a little olive oil after draining and cover it to until serving (to keep it from drying out).
+Boil your pasta water about halfway through the pressure cooking time and your pasta should be ready right around the time your ragu is.
+If your pasta is done cooking first, just toss it with a little olive oil after draining and cover it until serving.

 - 2 tablespoons olive oil